-With over 1.8 billion users on Facebook, it’s impossible to ignore the channel as a means for building your brand.
+With over 2.7 billion users on Facebook (2020), it’s impossible to ignore the channel as a means for building your brand.
 Facebook has been favoring video in the newsfeed and been giving preferential treatment to Live Streaming.
 It is also the case that live videos are watched three times longer than normal videos.

-We recently ran a post giving you a 5-step guide to your first Facebook Live broadcast.
-Here we follow up that post with further input from one of our digital marketing partners, Anton Luhtala, CEO of Digisome, with five tips for optimising your live stream performance.
+We interviewed one of our digital marketing partners, Anton Luhtala, CEO of Digisome, to share five tips for optimising your live stream performance.

 1. Put effort on the title and the start of the video